firepick1/fpd-vision/XP006-lighting/README.md

 mounted on the effector, images taken closer to the bed will be brighter than images taken higher up.
 This difference in brightness may affect computer vision computation based on pixel intensity.
 One such calculation is
-<a href="https://github.com/firepick1/FireSight/wiki/op-Sharpness">image sharpness detection</a>,
+<a href="https://github.com/firepick1/FireSight/wiki/op-Sharpness">FireSight op-sharpness</a>,
-which can be used to determine the focal length of FPDs fixed focus camera.
+which can be used to determine the focal length of FPDs fixed focus camera by measuring image sharpness at various points along the z-axis.

 ### Hypothesis
 Effector lighting will provide sufficient